jsnmarkd/scheduler/README.md

 <h4 align="center">
   This project is a Single Page Application built with
   <a href="https://reactjs.org/">React</a>
-  that allows users to book, edit and cancel interviews
+  that allows users to book, edit and cancel interviews.
+The database can be accessed <a href="https://github.com/lighthouse-labs/scheduler-api">Here</a>.
 </h4>

 <p align="center">